Olveston (house): Kitchen, scullery and butler's pantry

 The kitchen contains an Eagle Range Company coal range from Regent Street, London rather than the Dunedin-made Shacklock range one might expect to see.
 The range has two ovens and nine hotplates, a temperature gauge and a mica viewing window.
-The kitchen dresser and tables are kauri, and there is a collection of blue and white 'Delft-ware' tiles, cannisters, jars and so on from Frankfurt.
+The kitchen dresser and tables are kauri, and there is a collection of blue and white 'Delft-ware' tiles, canisters, jars and so on from Frankfurt.
 Labour-saving appliances include a bean-slicer, coffee-percolator, cherry pitters, grinders and dough-forcers.

 The scullery has a large collection of ingredient jars kept on open shelves for easy access, rather than in cupboards.
 There is a double sink allowing the separation of meat and dairy, and a marble pastry bench.
 The scullery has a window with outside steps allowing deliveries to be accepted without letting the delivery boy inside.

 The butler's pantry contains the tableware and safe.
 The main dinner service is plain white Wedgewood with a gilded border, and there is a Venetian glass table service.
-A soft-paste Bloor Derby dessert service dating from 1830–1840 may have been an heirloom from the Michaelis family.
+A soft-paste Bloor Derby dessert service dating from 1830 to 1840 may have been an heirloom from the Michaelis family.
 An 1810 silver meat dish from London kept dishes warm using 1.5 gallons of hot water in its base.